 Soft and moist Eggnog Sugar Cookies with fluffy eggnog frosting!

 Are you recovering from Thanksgiving yet or are you still in a turkey coma??
 Sidebar: turkey coma = a real thing.
 I won’t get into the details of how tryptophan induces said “coma” (nerd alert!) but trust me, it’s a thing.
 Personally, my favorite part of Thanksgiving dinner is actually the side dishes, not the turkey so I usually end up in a sweet potato casserole coma.
 Or cheeseball coma.
+(For a cheeseball recipe try my Cranberry Pecan Cheeseball.)
 Or mashed potatoes and gravy coma.

 Oh those are comas I don’t mind one little bit.